We use cookies to understand how people use Depot.

 For additional information and usage scenarios, visit the action-tmate GitHub page.

-Note: Depot does not maintain the action-tmate action.
+Note: Depot doesn't maintain the action-tmate action.
 Please report any issues or problems on the project GitHub page.

 macOS build jobs may experience longer wait times to start processing when demand is higher than normal.

-Apple's licensing requires macOS instances to be leased for a minimum of 24 hours, which results in the following constraints:
+Apple's licensing requires a minimum 24-hour lease for macOS instances, which results in the following constraints:

-• No autoscaling: Unlike Linux and Windows runners that can spin up and down based on demand, macOS instances cannot be dynamically provisioned.
+• No autoscaling: Unlike Linux and Windows runners that can spin up and down based on demand, macOS instances can't be dynamically provisioned.

-• Fixed pool size: We maintain a constant number of macOS runners that operate continuously.
+• Fixed pool size: Depot maintains a constant number of macOS runners that operate continuously.

-• FIFO processing: Jobs process in the order they arrive (First In, First Out).
+• First In, First Out (FIFO) processing: Jobs process in the order they arrive.

-• Jobs queue if demand spikes unexpectedly: When demand exceeds our fixed macOS runner capacity, jobs enter a queue and wait for the next available runner.
+• Jobs queue if demand spikes unexpectedly: When demand exceeds the fixed macOS runner capacity, jobs enter a queue and wait for the next available runner.

 Dedicated macOS runners

-For organizations requiring more predictable build times, we offer the option to reserve dedicated macOS runner instances exclusively for your organization.
+For organizations requiring more predictable build times, Depot offers the option to reserve dedicated macOS runner instances exclusively for your organization.
 Your jobs run immediately on your dedicated runners when available.
 If all your dedicated runners are busy processing jobs, additional jobs can still fall back to the shared pool.

 Dedicated runners require an annual commitment for fixed capacity tailored to your concurrent job needs.